hazelcast/hazelcast-reference-manual/src/JCache-BackupAwareEP.md

 partitions and apply delta changes to the backup entries.

-The backup partition `EntryProcessor` can either be the currently running processor (by returning `this`) or it can be a specialized `EntryProcessor` implementation (other from the currently running one) which does different operations or leaves out operations, e.g. sending emails.
+The backup partition `EntryProcessor` can either be the currently running processor (by returning `this`) or it can be a specialized `EntryProcessor` implementation (different from the currently running one) that does different operations or leaves out operations, e.g. sending emails.

 If we again take the `EntryProcessor` example from the demonstration application provided in the [Implementing EntryProcessor section](#implementing-entryprocessor),